Brandon-Baker11/Configuring-Active-Directory/Docs/Configuring-MS-EntraID-Connect.md

 <img width="1039" height="782" alt="Screenshot from 2025-08-03 22-11-52" src="https://github.com/user-attachments/assets/9ebc185e-0a20-40d9-8a2f-625bd91a506b" />

-And now we have combined our on-premises Active Directory Domain Services with our Microsoft EntraID tenant.
+By connecting our Active Directory Domain Services to Microsoft Entra ID, we have established a hybrid identity model that makes user management easier, enhances security, and supports modern authentication for cloud applications.
+This setup can also be extended to enable SSO, conditional access policies, and integration with Microsoft 365 services.